 - Years after he barely survived a terrorist attack that killed his wife and two children, Mr. Puskari suffers recurring flashbacks and frequent nightmares of the event.
 They render him incapable of holding a steady job.
 Mr. Puskari is most clearly showing signs of:

-attention deficit hyperactivity disorder (ADHD) → rare dissociative disorder in which a person exhibits two or more distinct and alternating personalities.
+dissociative identity disorder (DID): → rare dissociative disorder in which a person exhibits two or more distinct and alternating personalities.
 Formerly called multiple personality disorder.

 schizophrenia → a psychological disorder in which a person loses contact with reality, experiencing irrational ideas and distorted perceptions.

 Your professor asks you on what axis diabetes would fall under.
 You answer: → an anxiety disorder characterized by haunting memories, nightmares, social withdrawal, jumpy anxiety, and/or insomnia that lingers for four weeks or more after a traumatic experience

 Although Mark realizes his behavior is unreasonable, he is so distraught by high bridges that he avoids them and takes an unnecessarily lengthy route to and from work each day.
 Mark appears to suffer from a(n): → anorexia nervosa.

 Lenore is continually tense and plagued by muscle tension, sleeplessness, and an inability to concentrate.
 Lenore most likely suffers from a(n): → generalized anxiety disorder.